Hong Kong protesters disrupt train services, cause commuter chaos

 Others chanted, “Liberate Hong Kong,” and “Revolution of our Time”.

+By mid-morning commuters were crammed into stations across the city, waiting to board trains that were badly delayed, with no service on some lines.

-Rail operator MTR Corp said some services had been disrupted and urged people to seek other forms of transport.
+Rail operator MTR Corp said urged people to seek other forms of transport.

 Hong Kong, which returned to China in 1997, is embroiled in its worst political crisis for decades after two months of increasingly violent protests that have posed one of the gravest populist challenges to Communist Party rulers in Beijing.